Mutual of America

-Mutual of America Life Insurance Company is an American provider of retirement services and investments to employers, employees and individuals.
+Mutual of America Life Insurance Company is an American provider of retirement products, services and investments to employers, employees and individuals.
 Founded in 1945, the company provides products and services to help its customers build and preserve assets.

 Mutual of America is a Fortune 1000 mutual company headquartered in Manhattan, New York City.

-The company had $26.4 billion in total assets under administration and served more than 500,000 401(k) and 403(b) retirement plan participants from more than 5,000 clients nationwide, as of December 31, 2023.
+The company had $27.9 billion in total assets under administration and served nearly 500,000 active 401(k) and 403(b) retirement plan participants from nearly 5,000 active clients nationwide, as of December 31, 2025.

-Mutual of America is the majority owner of its corporate headquarters building at 320 Park Avenue, which it purchased in 1992.
-The company also has a corporate campus and training center in Boca Raton, FL, which it opened in 1988.
-It has nearly 60 Regional Offices and affiliate offices throughout the U.S., including in New York City, Boston, Atlanta, Chicago, Minneapolis, Denver, Dallas, Phoenix, Los Angeles and San Francisco.
+Mutual of America has its corporate headquarters at 320 Park Avenue.
+The company also has a corporate office in Boca Raton, Fla.
+It has regional offices and affiliate offices throughout the U.S., including in New York City, Atlanta, Chicago, Minneapolis, Philadelphia, Houston, North Carolina and Los Angeles.

 History

 Mutual of America Financial Group was founded in 1945.
-It specialized in retirement products for nonprofit organizations.
+It provides retirement products to nonprofit organizations.

-In 1976, Mutual of America moved its headquarters into 62,000 ft2 at 666 Fifth Avenue.
-In 1992, Mutual of America bought a 34-story building at 320 Park Avenue in New York from Olympia and York for $130 million, and turned it into the Mutual of America building.
-The building had been occupied by ITT Inc. up until 1990.
+In 1976, Mutual of America moved its headquarters to 666 Fifth Avenue.
+In 1992, Mutual of America bought a 34-story building at 320 Park Avenue in New York from Olympia and York, and turned it into the Mutual of America building.
 The building's redesign was managed by Swanke Hayden Connell Architects.

 In 1971, William Flynn became the president of Mutual of America.
 He became the CEO the following year, and the chairman in 1982.

 In 2005, he became the company chairman emeritus of Mutual of America.

 In 1992, Thomas J. Moran was named president of the company, the first person to have been appointed president from within the company.
 He was named CEO in 1995 and in June 2005, he was appointed chairman of the board.

-Mutual of America remained profitable throughout the subprime mortgage crisis.
+Mutual of America remained profitable during his tenure, including throughout the subprime mortgage crisis.

 In 2016, Thomas J. Moran retired as CEO and John R. Greed replaced him, becoming both president and CEO.
-In 2018, John Greed became chairman of the board following Thomas Moran's decision to retire from the company.
+In 2018, John Greed, who joined the company in 1996, became chairman of the board following Thomas Moran's decision to retire from the company.
 Thomas Moran was named Chairman Emeritus, a position he held until his death in August 2018.
-John Greed joined the company in 1996.

-In June 2024, Brian Q. Severin was appointed president in place of John Greed, who retained the positions of Chairman and CEO.

-In July 2024, Stephen J. Rich was appointed chairman of the board and CEO, succeeding John Greed.
+In July 2024, Stephen J. Rich was appointed chairman of the board and CEO, and in September 2024, he was also named President.